Atanas Bogoev M.D. and Maria Cholakova

 Yes, like the rest of the human body, eyes have a remarkable ability to heal themselves, but to some extent.
 For example, the cornea, the clear outer layer of the eye, is capable of regenerating its superficial layers and restoring its transparency.

-Additionally, the retina has the ability to repair itself to some extent, and reduce the vision loss, caused by some inflammatory and infectious eye conditions.
+Additionally, the retina can repair itself to some extent and reduce the vision loss, caused by some inflammatory and infectious eye conditions.
 Other eye diseases require prompt diagnosis by an ophthalmologist and treatment with surgery or medication to slow down or stop the progression of the disease.

 Which eyes are the rarest?

 Pigments in the iris determine eye color.
 There are several rare eye colors, including green and hazel.
-However, the rarest eye color hues are often thought to be red or violet.
-This eye color is extremely rare, and it is caused by a genetic mutation that results in a lack of melanin (in the condition of Albinism), the pigment that gives color to the iris.
+Yet, the rarest eye color hues are often thought to be red or violet.
+This eye color is extremely rare.
+The cause is a genetic mutation resulting in a lack of melanin (in the condition of Albinism).
+Melanin is the pigment that gives color to the iris.

 Which eyes are the most sensitive to light?

 The rods in the retina, which are responsible for detecting light, are most sensitive to light in people with blue or green eyes.
 This is because individuals with blue and green eyes have fewer melanin pigments in their iris, allowing more light to reach the retina.
-It is recommended that people with light colored wear UV protective sunglasses, especially in summer.
+The recommendation for people with light eyes is to wear UV-protective sunglasses, especially in summer.

 Sources: